kirixvelu/kiri-vadivelu/README.md

 - 🍵 Addicted to tea since 1999 [History of Tea](https://en.wikipedia.org/wiki/History_of_tea)

-- 🎁 A small gift to the Dev community [Jaffna CSS Framework](https://jaffnacss.netlify.app)
+- 🎁 A small gift to the DEV community [Jaffna CSS Framework](https://jaffnacss.netlify.app)

 - ⚡ For Real, **love my city but hate poverty and homelessness**